Êtes-vous prêt à créer un clone Duolingo avec "no code"?

-Note: Before this point, I’d recommend manually adding a list of languages and categories to your platform through your bubble database.
-These categories could include topics like basics, travel, or people, and will be stored within each language.
+Note: Before this point, we recommend manually adding a list of languages and categories to your platform through your bubble database.
+These categories can include topics like basics, travel, or people, and will be stored within each language.

-Once our platform has some basic data to work off, we’ll start by adding a page to select which language we’d like to create a lesson for.
+Once our platform has some basic data to work off of, we’ll start by adding a page to select which language we’d like to create a lesson for.

 The upload-language page will be used to first select a language we’d like to contribute to.

 On this page, we’ll add a repeating group element to display a list of all the languages within our database.